antoncl/libTemplateEngine/README.md

 ![PlainTextSvg]

 *Note!* I know that from a formalistic viewpoint the above diagram doesn't make sense.
-What I wanted to show was that any unicode character can be used as plain text, except two left braces in a row and two right braces in a row, and how to escape those.
+What I wanted to show was that any unicode character can be used as plain text, except two left braces in a row, and how to escape those.
 I couldn't find a simple way of showing this without breaking a few formalistic rules.
 If you have a better solution, I'd love to hear it.

 Only creativity sets a limit to what kinds of processing instructions could be implemented. libTemplateEngine only has three kinds of instructions (remember one of the goals was simplicity).